8 Things You Should Stop Buying For A Month (Instead Of Cutting Out All Your Spending)

 I’ve never been a big taxi user, but I have often thought of them as a great last resort for nights out and speedy trips to the train station.
 The thing is, I live in a city with a great transit system — and I live a fifteen-minute walk away from three different subway stations.
 For me, taxis and Ubers have often turned into a last resort when I just didn’t feel like dealing with the subway and wanted to get home earlier.
 The saddest part was, looking at the attitude I had when I would opt for a taxi over transit, I had become everything I usually mocked: someone who was too good for transit, so they could just toss about five times as much money at something else.
 The slight sacrifice I made when I put an indefinite freeze on taxis (unless in the case of a legitimate emergency) was barely noticed by others.
 What amounted to leaving about 30 minutes earlier and taking only a little longer to get home didn’t really affect me, but it certainly affected my credit card bill.

 Bree Rody-Mantha is a business journalist and dance teacher living in Toronto.
-In her spare time, she enjoys sport climbing, lifting and running the vegan food blog, Urban Garlic.
+In her spare time, she enjoys sport climbing, lifting and running the vegan food blog.
 Follow her on Twitter here.

 Image via Unsplash